MP3: Bit rate and sampling rates

 A more sophisticated MP3 encoder can produce variable bit rate audio.
 MPEG audio may use bit rate switching on a per-frame basis, but only layer III decoders must support it.
 VBR is used when the goal is to achieve a fixed level of quality.
 The final file size of a VBR encoding is less predictable than with constant bit rate.
 Average bit rate is a type of VBR implemented as a compromise between the two: the bit rate is allowed to vary for more consistent quality, but is controlled to remain near an average value chosen by the user, for predictable file sizes.
 Although an MP3 decoder must support VBR to be standards compliant, historically some decoders have bugs with VBR decoding, particularly before VBR encoders became widespread.

+The MPEG standard allows bitrates up to 320 kbit/s, but due to an oversight in the MP3 specification, using 320 kbit/s (including 320 kbit/s frames in a VBR file) at the standard CD sample rate of 44.1 kHz creates frames that are larger than the standard allows.
+Most players will still play these files.
+The highest bitrate at 44.1 kHz that is strictly within the standard is 256 kbit/s.
+This is not an issue at 48 kHz, as the frame size remains just within the limits.
+For MPEG-1, the limit is 7680 bits per frame, which is the size of a 48 KHz frame at 320 kbps.

-Layer III audio can also use a "bit reservoir", a partially full frame's ability to hold part of the next frame's audio data, allowing temporary changes in effective bit rate, even in a constant bit rate stream.
-Internal handling of the bit reservoir increases encoding delay.
-There is no scale factor band 21 (sfb21) for frequencies above approx 16 kHz, forcing the encoder to choose between less accurate representation in band 21 or less efficient storage in all bands below band 21, the latter resulting in wasted bit rate in VBR encoding.
+Layer III audio can also use a bit reservoir, a partially full frame's ability to hold part of the next frame's audio data, allowing temporary changes in effective bit rate, even in a constant bit rate stream.
+Internal handling of the bit reservoir increases encoding delay.There is no scale factor band 21 (sfb21) for frequencies above approx 16 kHz, forcing the encoder to choose between less accurate representation in band 21 or less efficient storage in all bands below band 21, the latter resulting in wasted bit rate in VBR encoding.